glasswalk3r/cpan-openbsd-smoker/README.md

   * Update your local CPAN mirror
   * Updates CPAN-Reporter-Smoker-OpenBSD distribution (available also at CPAN) for the vagrant and other users.
   * Updates the keyboard configuration based on the Vagrantfile respective option.

+### Packer

+This project is now using [Packer](https://www.packer.io/) to build the base image for Vagrant.
+Packer allows the setup of the VM and install of OpenBSD automatically.

+Although still experimental, you might want to test it.
+Unfortunately the format of the configuration file for Packer is JSON, which doesn't allow for comments, so documentation is still to be developed.

+Lines that you probably want to tweak with are:

+* variables
+* builders

 ### FAQ